North Korea fires 2 short-range ballistic missiles after US submarine arrives in South Korea | Law-Order

 "I am in life an optimist, and I remain optimistic," Harrison said during a news conference in Seoul.

-In Washington, State Deptartment spokesman Matthew Miller said North Korea had only "acknowledged" receiving the UN message last week and had not provided any information or commented further since then.
+In Washington, State Department spokesman Matthew Miller said North Korea had only "acknowledged" receiving the UN message last week and had not provided any information or commented further since then.

 "There have been no new contacts since last week," Miller said, adding that North Korea also had not responded to messages sent by US civilian or military officials.